brycejohnston/agroclimatology/README.md

 ## License

-The gem is available as open source under the terms of the BSD 3-Clause License (see [LICENSE.txt](https://github.com/CropQuest/agroclimatology/blob/master/LICENSE.txt))
+The gem is available as open source under the terms of the MIT License (see [LICENSE.txt](https://github.com/brycejohnston/agroclimatology/blob/master/LICENSE.txt))